Joasss/Joasss/README.md

 Hey there! 👋

-I'm Joa_sss, a Javascript, HTML and learning python developer from the netherlands 🇳🇱.
+I'm Joa_sss, a Javascript, HTML and learning python developer from the nNetherlands.
 I've worked on QuaBot for about a year, wich is now open source.
 More info on quabot below.
 Languages i know are: Javascript, CSS, HTML, Python (learning), C++ and java (a little bit)!